-The main draws of staying here are simple – natural beauty and resources (that include beaches, islands, national parks, and mountains), as well as a variety of cultural events that take place throughout the year, and which beautifully reflect the Chumphon way of life.
+The main draws of staying here are simple – natural beauty (that include beaches, islands, national parks, and mountains), as well as a variety of cultural events that take place throughout the year, and which beautifully reflect the unique Chumphon way of life.

-In Thung Wua Laen, you can choose from a vast array of accommodation that will suit pretty much every kind of budget, ranging from basic beach bungalows to spacious and luxurious suites.
+In Chumphon, you can choose from a vast array of accommodation that will suit pretty much every kind of budget, ranging from simple beach bungalow ‘cabanas’ on Thung Wua Laen Beach to spacious and luxurious hotels in the city.